Prayer for church growth

 - Church growth is bringing light to those who are without it.

-- Church growth is doing all the above without losing sight of the purpose of the great commission that Christ set for us.
+- Church growth is doing all the above without losing sight of the purpose of Christ’s great commission for us.

-Now write your own list down.
+Now write your list down.
 It does not have to be limited to 5 things.
 It can be more or less than this.
-Once these things are defined your prayers are more targeted.
+Once these things are defined, your prayers are more targeted.
 You have a barometer through which you can measure your progress.

 No matter what we build as a church.
 It is often hinged on the leaders that we have.
-The world at present has one of the great leadership crises that we have seen in our lifetime.
+The world has one of the great leadership crises we have seen in our lifetime.
 Our prayer is that this would not be the case for the church of God.

 God forbid that his church would lack leaders.
-We are praying the Lord will begin to awaken sleeping giants, leaders who do not know that they are leaders.
+We are praying the Lord will awaken sleeping giants, leaders who do not know they are leaders.
 Leaders who are not functioning in the full capacity that the Lord placed in them.